2020 Climate Plan

 - Reduce your GHG emissions:

-- on the road by choosing active or public transportation more, or switching to an electric car or electric bike.
+- on the road by choosing active or public transportation more, or switching to an electric vehicle or electric bike (e-bike).
 Incentives are available!

 - from your home by switching off fossil fuels (e.g. natural gas, oil) to renewable energy (such as electric heat pumps) for your space and water heating systems at replacement time.
+Learn more about climate-friendly homes.
 Incentives are available!